7 High-Paying Health-Care Careers

 Chiropractor

-Typical Requirements: Licensed with two to four years of undergraduate work and a four-year degree from a chiropractic college
+• Typical requirements: Licensed with 2-4 years of undergraduate work and a four-year degree from a chiropractic college.

-Due to the increasing demand for alternative and complementary treatments, chiropractic jobs are expected to grow by more than 14 percent -- to an estimated 60,000 jobs -- from 2006 to 2016, according to the Bureau of Labor Statistics (BLS).
-Chiropractors must be able to deal with all aspects of patient care, including patient diagnosis, lab tests and treatment (mostly through spinal manipulation).
+Because of the increasing demand for alternative and complementary treatments, chiropractic jobs are expected to grow by more than 14% -- to an estimated 60,000 jobs -- from 2006 to 2016, according to the Bureau of Labor Statistics (BLS).
+Chiropractors must deal with all aspects of patient care, including patient diagnosis, lab tests and treatment (mostly through spinal manipulation).
 And it's a career that lends itself to self-starters -- roughly half of all chiropractors are self-employed.

 Pharmacist

-Typical Requirements: Licensed, with a Doctor of Pharmacy degree.
-Students typically do two to three years of undergraduate work followed by three to four years of graduate study at an accredited college of pharmacy.
+• Typical requirements: Licensed, with a doctor of pharmacy degree.
+Students typically do 2-3 years of undergraduate work, followed by 3-4 years of graduate study at an accredited college of pharmacy.

 Cardiopulmonary Perfusionist